lingeringwillx/Refpack-QFS-Resources/how-to-compress.md

 3 bytes int uncompressed size (big endian)

-According to [Martin Korth](https://problemkaputt.de/psxspx-cdrom-file-compression-ea-methods.htm), other flags can be found in some games containing the magic character 0xFB in the header.
+According to [Martin Korth](https://problemkaputt.de/psxspx-cdrom-file-compression-ea-methods.htm), other files can be found in some games containing the magic character 0xFB in the header.
 These however indicate that the compression used is not a RefPack compression:

 | Header Magic | Compression |
 |-|-|